pconrad/MuseScore2-Plugins/README.md

 ## The `MuseScore` block:

-The next thing you'll typically see is a big block of code that looks like this:
+The next thing you'll typically see is a big block of code that looks like this, and is an "object declaration" for an object called `MuseScore`:

 ```
 MuseScore {